ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 [Back to Employing Embedded User-Agent](#embedded-user-agent)

-The signing in process may require additional information exchange between the native environment and the authentication system; for example, communicating device information or leveraging multi-factor authentication.
+The sign in process may require additional information exchange between the native environment and the authentication system; for example, communicating device information or leveraging multi-factor authentication.
 While a prebuilt solution like WKWebView imposes certain constraints in this regard, it is still possible to establish such communication.
 For that purpose, I am afraid, we will have to use JavaScript!

 Imagine, that on an authentication page there is some dynamic content calling for an action to be performed by the native client, the results of which need to be reported back to the web application.